Asturian language: Literary history

 Although some 10th-century documents have the linguistic features of Asturian, numerous examples (such as writings by notaries, contracts and wills) begin in the 13th century.
 Early examples are the 1085 Fuero de Avilés (the oldest parchment preserved in Asturias) and the 13th-century Fuero de Oviedo and the Leonese version of the Fueru Xulgu.

 The 13th-century documents were the laws for towns, cities and the general population.
 By the second half of the 16th century, documents were written in Castilian (i.e. Spanish), backed by the Trastámara dynasty and making the civil and ecclesiastical arms of the principality Castilian.
 Although the Asturian language disappeared from written texts during the sieglos escuros (dark centuries), it survived orally.
 The only written mention during this time is from a 1555 work by Hernán Núñez about proverbs and adages: "...in a large copy of rare languages, as Portuguese, Galician, Asturian, Catalan, Valencian, French, Tuscan..."

 Modern Asturian literature began in 1605 with the clergyman Antón González Reguera and continued until the 18th century (when it produced, according to Ruiz de la Peña in 1981, a literature comparable to that in Asturias in Spanish).
 In 1744, Gaspar Melchor de Jovellanos wrote about the historic and cultural value of Asturian, urging the compilation of a dictionary and a grammar and the creation of a language academy.
 Notable writers included Francisco Bernaldo de Quirós Benavides (1675), Xosefa Xovellanos (1745), Xuan González Villar y Fuertes (1746), Xosé Caveda y Nava (1796), Xuan María Acebal (1815), Teodoro Cuesta (1829), Xosé Benigno García González, Marcos del Torniello (1853), Bernardo Acevedo y Huelves (1849), Pin de Pría (1864), Galo Fernández and Fernán Coronas (1884).
-During the 19th and early 20th century, sections of poems, comics or commentary (often satirical) in Asturian were common in some regional Asturian newspapers and magazines, as well as in many costumbrist theater plays, but no newspaper would be completely written in Asturian until 1901.
+During the 19th and early 20th century, sections of poems, comics, advertisement or commentary (often satirical) in Asturian were common in some regional Asturian newspapers and magazines, as well as in many costumbrist theater plays, but no newspaper would be completely written in Asturian until 1901.